joestubbs/astria-neo4j/README.md

 neo4j-admin load --database=neo4j --from=/import/graph.db.dump --force
 ```

-Finally, exit the shell to stop that container and start up Neo4j as normal:
+Finally, exit the shell to stop that container and start up Neo4j as normal.
+Here, we specify `neo4j:4.0`.

 ```
 docker run \